-Backward compatibility is not an issue either as emulating opens the door to retro games in sky-high definition without the need for remasters or remakes.
+Backward compatibility is not an issue either, as emulating opens the door to retro games in sky-high definition without the need for remasters or remakes.
 Modding can also change your experience completely.
-You only have to look at games like Skyrim to see how much a game can be transformed through community efforts.
-Without modding, we wouldn’t have games like Counter Strike and DayZ either.
+You only have to look at games like Skyrim to see how much a community can transform a game.
+Without modding, we wouldn’t have games like Counter-Strike or DayZ either.

 It’s hard to deny how open and accessible the PC ecosystem is.
 It’s a long-term investment into your gaming hobby and one that’s bound to outlive the hype of the next-gen consoles. — SD